ArweaveTeam/docs.arweave.org-info/mining/syncing-packing.md

 and in fact some partitions seem to stop syncing well short of the 3.6TB.
 There are 2 steps when adding data to the Arweave network:

-1. Submit a transaction with a hash of the data a transaction fee pay for and reserve space in the weave.
+1. Submit a transaction with a hash of the data and a fee to reserve space in the weave.
 2. Upload the data to the weave (aka seeding).

-The data that is missing from a "full synced" partition is either data that has been filtered out by your [content policies](https://arwiki.wiki/#/en/content-policies) (or the content policies of your peers), or it is data that was never seeded by the uploader.
+The data that is missing from a "fully synced" partition is either data that has been filtered out by your [content policies](https://arwiki.wiki/#/en/content-policies) (or the content policies of your peers), or it is data that was never seeded by the uploader.

-Typically ther 2 reasons why a user might not seed data after they've paid for it:
+Typically there are 2 reasons why a user might not seed data after they've paid for it:
 1. They're just testing / exploring the protocol
 2. They're a miner experimenting with sacrifice mining